Website translation involves many moving parts.

 For a smaller project, using a single or small team of translators adept at SEO is a good solution.
 However, this isn’t easy to find or practical to scale.

-Like many complex tasks, division of labour can increase productivity enormously.
+Like many complex tasks, the division of labour can increase productivity enormously.
 Hiring an in-house SEO specialist or SEO agency is a logical solution.

 6 steps for optimizing website translation process